-Our tips for creating the right content for this period is:
+Our top 3 tips for creating the right content for this season are:

 - Look at how your content performed in previous years and build on successful posts 📊

-- Identify current trends on social media like relevant hashtags or themes to join conversations #️⃣
+- Identify current social media trends like relevant hashtags or themes to join conversations #️⃣

-Don't forget that social media management platforms can help you do a lot of this work well in advance.
-You can efficiently schedule the majority of your social media content in collaboration with colleagues in advance, freeing up valuable time to respond to any inbound enquiries!
+Social media management platforms can help you do a lot of this work well in advance, leaving you stress-free over the holidays.
+You can efficiently schedule the majority of your social media content in collaboration with colleagues in advance, freeing up valuable Christmas film time!

 Related Content: How to Harness the Power of Social Listening 💥